 Step 1: Find out if you can get divorced in Massachusetts

 You can file for divorce in Massachusetts if:

 - You've lived in the state for 1 year, or;

 There are different ways to reach an agreement.
 You can negotiate on your own or hire lawyers to help you.
 You may also decide to use a divorce mediator to help settle the issues.
 A separation agreement can be a binding contract between you and your spouse (this is called a separation agreement that “survives” the divorce).
 Sometimes it's not a separate contract, but until the judge approves it, it becomes part of the divorce judgment (this is called a separation agreement that has “merged” with the divorce judgment.)
 It's important that you make the choice that's right for you.
-It will be helpful to speak to a lawyer about the choices you make.
-If you aren't able to consult with a lawyer, the law libraries and public libraries have examples of separation agreements.
+It’s helpful to speak to a lawyer about the choices you make.
+If you aren't able to talk with a lawyer, the law libraries and public libraries have examples of separation agreements.